 Store: Refrigerate in an airtight container for up to 5 days or freeze leftovers for up to 3 months.

 Freeze: Lay rolled falafel on a baking sheet lined with parchment paper, freeze completely and transfer to a large Ziploc bag.
-Bake from frozen following recipe's instructions + 10 minutes.
+Bake from frozen following recipe's instructions plus extra 5-10 minutes.